alpaaaca/yildirimalper.github.io/content/blog/creating-a-new-theme.md

 and we want to know what is the average price we are paying for the individual items.

-We open our query editor and quickly type this query
+We open our sql ide and quickly type the following query

 ```
 SELECT product, avg(price) FROM products GROUP BY product